Our Beliefs & Practices

 Disciples of Christ Practices

-Sacraments - Baptism is practiced by immersion; however, people who join from other Christian denominations are accepted without the need to be baptized again.
+Baptism is practiced by immersion; however, people who join from other Christian denominations are accepted without the need to be baptized again.
 Baptism is performed at the age of accountability.

 The Lord's Table is the central focus of worship in the Christian Church, explaining the use of a chalice as the church's official logo.
 Since one of the goals of the Disciples of Christ is to foster Christian unity, communion is open to all Christians.
 The Christian Church practices communion weekly.